trentlarson/endorser-ch/README.md

 - 90 0 fix display of bad JWT ID error, eg when signer doesn't match logged in (uport-demo test) user
 - 85 1 convert all response dates to ISO format (including zone)
 - 85 1 look into the action & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
+- 85 0 deploy from git rather than from local?
+(It's all public.)
 - 80 0 optimize seesObjectThroughOthers rather than 2 awaits
 - 80 1 don't insert same subject-object into network DB
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)